jpohlmeyer/netzwerkprogrammierung-2020/README.md

 ## Tests

-The unit tests can be found in the tests package and can be run with the following command:
+The unit tests can be found in the tests package and are executed by the Gitlab CI.

+They can be run locally with the following command:

 ```shell script
 python3 -m unittest discover